-In 2015, there was increasing media and political attention to the practice on many university campuses of imposing restrictions on speech deemed to offend one or more groups - primarily blacks, gays or women.
+In 2015 and 2016, there was increasing media and political attention to the practice on many university campuses of imposing restrictions on speech deemed to offend one or more groups - primarily African Americans, LGBTQ or women.
 According to the nonpartisan Foundation for Individual Rights in Education, a large majority of campuses have speech codes with provisions that have been ruled unconstitutional by federal courts.
-The U.S. Department of Education's (DOE) has interpreted anti-discrimination laws as requiring prevention of "offensive" speech.
+The U.S. Department of Education (DOE) has interpreted anti-discrimination laws as requiring prevention of "offensive" speech.
 The House Judiciary Committee, controlled by Republicans, has challenged the DOE interpretations and warned campuses to ensure that their speech codes do not violate constitutional rights.
-Some major universities, including Princeton University and the University of Chicago, have adopted new policy statements strongly reaffirming their commitment to free speech on campus.
+Some universities have barred conservative speakers from making appearances on campus, mostly citing security concerns that arise from left-wing activists' efforts to disrupt the events.

-Non-discrimination Score: 9 The U.S. federal and state governments have enacted many laws prohibiting discrimination.
+Nondiscrimination Score: 8 The U.S. federal and state governments have enacted many laws prohibiting discrimination.
 At the federal level, enforcement is centered in a Civil Rights Division within the Justice Department and an independent Equal Employment Opportunity Commission.
 While the origins of these policies are to found in the civil-rights movement of the 1960s, the framework of protection has been extended from racial minorities to women, the aged and disabled, and in some state and local contexts, homosexuals.
 The Obama administration has made progress with regard to gender equality.
-As of 2015, 17 states and more than 200 cities prohibit discrimination on the basis of gender or sexual orientation with respect to housing, employment and public accommodations.

-The federal government has not actively pushed affirmative-action policies such as preferential treatment for disadvantaged groups since the Clinton administration.
+The federal government has not actively pushed affirmative-action policies, such as preferential treatment for disadvantaged groups, since the Clinton administration.
 The U.S. Supreme Court has imposed restrictions on state-university practices that favored black or Hispanic students in admissions, while upholding state policies that barred race or ethnicity as considerations in admission.
-In general, liberals and conservatives disagree as to whether the persistence of unfavorable outcomes for blacks in educational achievement, employment status, income, incarceration and other areas is a consequence of ongoing discrimination despite existing legal protections.
+In general, liberals and conservatives disagree on how much the persistence of unfavorable outcomes for African Americans in educational achievement, employment status, income, incarceration and other areas is a consequence of ongoing discrimination despite existing legal protections.

 The period of the Obama administration has been one of extraordinarily rapid progress in the rights accorded to homosexuals.
 Laws prohibiting homosexual activity have been ruled unconstitutional.
 Most jurisdictions now prohibit employment discrimination against homosexuals.
-Same-sex marriage has advanced through a cascade of court decisions, legislative enactments and referenda, and in 2015 the majority-conservative Supreme Court, in a sweeping constitutional ruling, legalized same-sex marriage in all 50 states.
+Same-sex marriage has advanced through a cascade of court decisions, legislative enactments and referendums, and in 2015 the majority-conservative Supreme Court, in a sweeping constitutional ruling, legalized same-sex marriage in all 50 states.